empathicqubit/vscode-cc65-debugger/README.md

 Make sure that the paths on the files are in the same folder and have the same name (minus the extension, of course) as your main program!

-You will also need a target to generate the preprocessor `.i` files.
-The default target is `preprocess-only`, but you can change the command used with the `preprocessCommand` option.

 If you have included any optimizations (`-Osir`) you should probably turn those off, however, effort has been made to trace some of them.